bitwarden/test-the-web/client/docs/forms/create/account-extended-spec.md

 ---
-slug: create-account-extended
+slug: create-account-extended-spec
-title: account creation form with identity information
+title: spec-compliant simple account creation form with identity information
-sidebar_label: account (extended info)
+sidebar_label: account (extended info, spec)
-sidebar_position: 2
+sidebar_position: 3
-description: a sign up form requiring an email and password along with some identity information - it will POST the input values on submit
+description: an sign up form that is structured to conform with the standard autocomplete spec, and contains valid autocomplete attributes on all fields
 ---

 <div class="container margin-vert--xl">